Real estate investing: How many mortgages can you have?

 Qualifying for 7 – 10 mortgages

 Fannie Mae sets higher standards if you want 7 – 10 mortgages.
-To qualify, you’ll need a credit score of 720 or higher.
+To qualify, you’ll likely need a credit score of 720 or higher.
 You’ll also need to have cash reserves equal to 6% of the unpaid balance plus 6 months of mortgage payments.

 Lenders also impose stricter qualifications when you’re seeking 7 – 10 mortgages.
 They’ll typically request a 15% – 20% down payment on each investment property and up to 25% down on duplexes, triplexes, and quads.